 As yet, while there is still no approved vaccine against Coronavirus, everyone is at risk.
 It is important that everyone in the family understands how COVID-19 can be contracted – and how quickly it can spread.
 Your loved ones need to know what they should do to protect themselves – and others- from infection.

 If you have young kids in the family, make sure that they understand the dangers of viral infections but make sure that you use words appropriate for their age when you talk to them and try not to scare them.

 Everyone in the family must be encouraged to practise frequent and proper handwashing.
 Washing the hands should be done before eating, handling food in the kitchen, after using the lavatory and after having been in a public place.

 Hand-washing should last for at least 20 seconds.
 Use soap and clean water and see to it that every part of the hands is washed thoroughly – including the backs of the hands and in between the fingers.

-In the absence of soap and water, use a hand sanitizer with at least 60 percent alcohol.
-Pour enough amount of sanitizer across all surfaces of your hands and then rub thoroughly until your hands no longer feel wet.
+In the absence of soap and water, use a hand sanitiser with at least 60% alcohol.
+Pour enough amount of sanitiser across all surfaces of your hands and then rub thoroughly until your hands no longer feel wet.
 You may find your hands benefit from a hand cream if they become dry and sore from over-washing.

 4. Improve everybody’s immune system